OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

     Institution:
     Date of arrival:
     Date of departure:
-    Do you need lodging: yes/no
+    Do you need lodging: shared room / single room / no

 There is no registration fee.
 Tentatively, lunch will be covered for all participants, as well as the social dinner for all OpenDreamKit